Avengers Month: Ten Characters We Won’t See in ‘The Avengers’

 7. Living Lightning

 As a child Miguel Santos discovered that his father was involved in an ‘extremist’ group called the Legion of Living Lightning.
 He was then involved in an accident with the Legion’s ‘experimental lightning weapon’ that turned him into the ‘Living Lightning’.
-His power is to become lightning he is living and he is one of the most boring people ever drawn in a comic.
+His power is to become lightning that is living and he is one of the most boring people ever drawn in a comic.
 He’s the type of character who the writers kill off when bored.
 He’s so boring that under his special powers on his Wikipedia page they’ve included ability to speak English and Spanish.
 Later in his run the writers tried to make him interesting.
 When asked to join the Great Lakes Avengers, or GLA, he accepted under the mistaken impression that he was joining the Gay and Lesbian Alliance making it one of the most awkward ways to ever out a character.

 Why We Won’t See Him in a Movie: Unless they need a character who could fight world threatening enemies by being gay in both English and Spanish, he’s pointless.

 For quite some time now the notion of boy sidekicks in the superhero universe has been an uncomfortable one.
 Part of the reason is that their costumes seemed to be specifically designed for people to make crude jokes about them.
 The most famous of the sidekicks, Robin, has been redesigned to wear a full body outfit and fight with awesome ninja skills while making snide comments about murdering people and they still haven’t shaken the reputation as some kind of boy toy for a perverted old man.
 Wonder Boy encompasses everything that was awkward about boy sidekicks, with his original incarnation even being tied to ancient Greece.